 In the Collegian years, weekly sport is not compulsory because sport time is often used for offline class lessons.
 However, you can choose to participate in Representative Sport.
-This participation is limited to a maximum of three sports to ensure you can maintain your coursework requirements for each of your subjects.
+This participation is limited to a maximum of one sport per semester to ensure you can maintain your coursework requirements for each of your subjects.
 If you nominate to participate in Representative Sport, you can choose sports from the following options listed below.